daga96/TrackToon/README.md

-TrackToon: A Dynamic Webtoon Reading List Manager
+## TrackToon: A Dynamic Webtoon Reading List Manager

 Overview:
-TrackToon is an innovative web application designed as part of a university project, serving as a personalized reading list for Korean webtoons.
+TrackToon is a web application designed as part of a university project, serving as a personalized reading list for Korean webtoons.
 Developed using React, the project leverages React Hooks and the Context API to provide a seamless and responsive user experience.
 The application's main functionality revolves around scraping webtoon information through Python Selenium and BeautifulSoup, presenting users with a comprehensive list on the Browse page.

 Key Features: